MartinEvandt/openc2-ap-er/oc2edr.md

   * SHOULD respond with "Downstream device argument not populated" in the status text

-# 3 Conformance statements
+# 3 Conformance
 _This section is normative_
-This section identifies the requirements for twenty-two conformance profiles as they pertain to two conformance targets.
+This section identifies the requirements for fifty eight conformance profiles as they pertain to two conformance targets.
 The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in [Section 1.8](#18-purpose-and-scope) of this specification).

 ## 3.1 Clauses Pertaining to the OpenC2 Producer Conformance Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.